Kubernetes-class operational leverage without Kubernetes-class cost

 Operators keep the cloud model.Skiff packages the safe sequence as a runbook without pretending AWS is a cluster.

-One VM runs one workload replica by default.The isolation boundary stays simple enough for SREs and agents to reason about during incidents.
+Cloud VMs are the primary primitiveThe isolation boundary stays secure and simple enough for SREs and agents to reason about during incidents.

 Secure by default